balena-io/balena-cli/doc/cli.markdown

 device type slug (e.g. "raspberrypi3") to override the application device type

+#### --initial-device-name INITIAL-DEVICE-NAME

+This option will set the device name when the device provisions

 #### --version VERSION

 balenaOS version, for example "2.32.0" or "2.44.0+rev1"